KirtiMulchandani/Yarron/README.md

 # Yarron
-This is a social media websites specially made for Indian users.
+This is a social media website specially made for Indian users.

 # How to contribute